Toni Mount

 Toni Mount is a historian and author from Gravesend, Kent, England.
-She is most widely known as the author of non-fiction medieval history books including Everyday Life in Medieval London. and the Sebastian Foxley series of medieval murder mysteries.
+She is known as the author of non-fiction medieval history books including Everyday Life in Medieval London. and the Sebastian Foxley series of medieval murder mysteries.

 Career, further and higher education

 She obtained a Certificate in Education in Post Compulsory Education and Training from the University of Greenwich.
 In 1999 she started teaching history to adults for the Workers' Educational Association in West Wickham Kent, going on to run classes in Petts Wood, Tonbridge, Tunbridge Wells and Rochester, ultimately running classes independently in Rochester and Gravesend.
 Mount also gives talks to groups and societies on a variety of subjects, the most popular being based on her 'Medieval Housewives' book Her research into the history of London also examined the Great Fire of 1212.

 Writing career

 Having self-published several books she sent an idea to Amberley Books who subsequently published Everyday Life in Medieval London.
 Amberley went on to publish several other titles by Mount including The Medieval Housewife A Year in the Life of Medieval England (2016) and The World of Isaac Newton (2020).
 In 2015 Amberley also published Dragon's Blood and Willow Bark: the mysteries of medieval medicine.
 When the paperback was published in 2016 the name was changed to Medieval Medicine: Its Mysteries and Science although the eBook remains under the original title.

 In 2015 she was interviewed by Robert Elms on BBC Radio and started writing for Tudor Life Magazine and created online courses for the website medievalcourses.com.
 Madeglobal Publishing also went on to publish her Sebastian Foxley murder mystery novels.

 Toni Mount has contributed articles for BBC History Extra and Dan Snow's History Hit, The Ricardian Bulletin and literary festivals in Rochester and Hastings.